elizamarghidanu/sql-injection-poc/README.md

 - `vulnerable.php`: A PHP script containing an SQL Injection vulnerability.
 - `secure.php`: A PHP script demonstrating how to mitigate the SQL Injection vulnerability using prepared statements.
+- `create_table.sql`: A SQL script to create the database and table used in the PoC, including sample data for testing.
 - `README.md`: This file explaining how to set up the environment, run the PoC, and understand the vulnerability.

 ## Prerequisites